All at Sea (1977 film)

 All at Sea is a 1977 Australian television film about a group of misfits on holiday on an island resort.
-It used the cast from The Celebrity Game.
+It features the cast from The Celebrity Game.

 Premise

-The adventures of various guests and staff at Sea Island Resort in Queensland.
-It is run by Mr Blimer with the help of John Bright.
-Blimer tries to seduce his assistant; a waitress, Joy, is constantly harassed by the guests but is working her own agenda; employee Mike likes Maryanne but winds up sleeping with the seemingly proper Miss Farrow; Arthur Pickering, is a government minister; a reverend, Parslow, is actually a thief.
+The story unfolds at Sea Island Resort in Queensland, where various guests and staff members embark on a series of adventures.
+The resort is managed by Mr. Blimer, assisted by John Bright.
+Blimer attempts to seduce his assistant, while Joy, a waitress, faces constant harassment from the guests as she pursues her own agenda.
+Meanwhile, employee Mike, initially interested in Maryanne, unexpectedly finds himself involved with the seemingly proper Miss Farrow.
+Arthur Pickering, a government minister, and Reverend Parslow, who is revealed to be a thief, add further twists to the tale.